radhikavraghavan5/Data-Analysis-for-Retail-Chain/README.md

 #### 7. Uniqueness : record that are duplicated
 No duplicate records

-# 📂 Task 2 - Data Insights
+## 📂 Task 2 - Data Insights
 ### Background Information
 Sprocket Central Pty Ltd marketing team is looking to boost business by analysing their existing customer dataset to determine customer trends and behaviour.
 Using the existing 3 datasets (Customer demographic, customer address and transactions) as a labelled dataset, we will recommend which of these 1000 new customers should be targeted to drive the most value for the organisation.

 ### Objective
-Built customer segmentation based
+- Built customer segmentations
-Analyzing customer trends, behaviour, and demographic
+- Analyzing customer trends, behaviour, and demographic

 ### Result

-# 📂 Task 3 - Data Insights and Presentation
+## 📂 Task 3 - Data Insights and Presentation

 ### Background Information
 After building the model we need to present our results back to the client.
 A list of customers or algorithm won’t cut it with the client, we need to support our results with the use of visualisations.

 ### Objective
 To develop a dashboard